Home

 Crossroads Asia | Politics | Central Asia

-On June 5, Kazakhs will vote on a package of reforms intended to remodel the nation from a super-presidential system to a “presidential system with a strong parliament.”
+On June 5, Kazakhs will vote on a package deal of reforms supposed to rework the country from a super-presidential system to a “presidential system with a strong parliament.”

-Six months after Kazakhstan’s President Kassym-Jomart Tokayev known as protesters terrorists and requested help from the Russian-backed Collective Safety Treaty Organization to quell mass unrest, residents will participate in a referendum on constitutional reforms.
+Six months after Kazakhstan’s President Kassym-Jomart Tokayev known as protesters terrorists and requested support from the Russian-backed Collective Safety Treaty Organization to quell mass unrest, residents will participate in a referendum on constitutional reforms.

 Diplomat BriefWeekly NewsletterN